Best Seller

 Read an essay by Chang-rae Lee here.

-The bestselling, award-winning writer of Native Speaker, Aloft, and My Year Abroad returns with his biggest, most ambitious novel yet: a spellbinding story of how love and war echo through an entire lifetime.
+The bestselling, award-winning writer of Native Speaker, My Year Abroad, and the highly anticipated A Tender Age returns with his biggest, most ambitious novel yet: a spellbinding story of how love and war echo through an entire lifetime.

 June Han was only a girl when the Korean War left her orphaned; Hector Brennan was a young GI who fled the petty tragedies of his small town to serve his country.
 When the war ended, their lives collided at a Korean orphanage where they vied for the attentions of Sylvie Tanner, the beautiful yet deeply damaged missionary wife whose elusive love seemed to transform everything.
 Thirty years later and on the other side of the world, June and Hector are reunited in a plot that will force them to come to terms with the mysterious secrets of their past, and the shocking acts of love and violence that bind them together.